President Trump sounds the same. His White House - so far - couldn't be more different - World News

 Within hours of being sworn in, he pardoned more than 1,500 people who were convicted or charged in the Jan.
 6, 2021, attack on the Capitol, including many who attacked police as they tried to stop the certification of his 2020 election loss to Biden.

 He has also moved to punish critics, revoking the security clearances of dozens of high-level former government officials.
-He stripped protective security details from his former national security adviser John Bolton and others who had a role in planning the assassination of Iranian Gen. Qassem Soleimani, including former Secretary of State Mike Pompeo and his onetime deputy.
+He stripped protective security details from his former national security adviser John Bolton and others who had a role in planning the assassination of Iranian Gen. Qassem Soleimani, including former Secretary of State Mike Pompeo.

 That drew a rare rebuttal from some Republican allies who warned that credible security threats from Iran remain, potentially putting their lives in danger.